 - If you have not received an email either confirming delivery of the fax or informing you that there was a problem sending it, wait for this response.
 If you do not receive a response in 15 minutes, please click “Contact Support” (to the right) and inform us of the problem.

 - Make sure the sender is dialing correctly.

 - Be sure that the number from which you are sending does not need any special dialing codes.
-The best way to check, is to try sending a fax to your cell phone.
-If you cell phone does not ring, there is a problem with either the way your are dialing or the line you are attempting to use.
+The best way to check is to try sending a fax to your cell phone.
+If your cell phone does not ring, there is a problem with either the way you are dialing or the line you are attempting to use.

 - Check to make sure the sending phone line is configured to send faxes.

 - Make sure you are sending your fax from a non-Voice Over Internet Protocol, VOIP, line.
 VOIP lines include Vonage, CallVantage, etc. Our tests with VOIP lines concluded that more than 50% of faxes sent to any fax line with a VOIP fax line encountered errors and were not sent.

 - Check to make sure your fax line is sending a fax tone.